reinefjord/teknologkoren-se/README.md

 # teknologkoren-se

-## Installation
+## Installation in a virtualenv
-Clone the repo, then run
+Clone and change directory to the repo, then run
 ```
+python3 -m venv venv                # Create virtualenv "venv"
+. venv/bin/activate                 # Source the virtualenv
-python3 -m pip install -r requirements.txt
+pip install -r requirements.txt     # Install python requirements to venv
+nodeenv -p -r npm-requirements.txt  # Install node.js requirements
 ```
-to install the dependencies.
+You can deactivate the virtualenv by running `deactivate`.

 ## Create database
 Use `manage.py` to create the database. `python3 manage.py full_setup` will